Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

 ---
-title: Setting Up akmenu-next
+title: Setting Up AKMenu-Next
 ---

-# Setting Up akmenu-next
+# Setting Up AKMenu-Next

 !!! info

-    akmenu-next is a frontend for nds-bootstrap based on a fork of akmenu4.
+    AKMenu-Next is a frontend for nds-bootstrap based on a fork of akmenu4.
 It supports cheats along with support for Acekard themes.
     For controls such as soft-reset and quitting games, please see [nds-bootstrap controls](https://wiki.ds-homebrew.com/nds-bootstrap/controls)

 ### Setup Guide:

 === "Flashcarts"

-    #### Installing akmenu-next flashcart version
+    #### Installing AKMenu-Next Flashcart Edition

     1. Download the latest release of [akmenu-next Flashcart Edition.](https://github.com/coderkei/akmenu-next/releases/latest/download/akmenu-next-flashcart.zip)